 - Repeat on the other side immediately.
 Repeat for just as long, 1-2 minutes in pregnancy and through 3 contractions during labor.

-How to do a diaphragmatic release from an article in Midwifery Today.
+You can also check out how to do a Diaphragmatic Release from an article in Midwifery Today.
 This is a complementary technique.

 Gail’s first experience with the Pelvic Floor/ Sidelying Release